Britain's car industry may inspire more balanced economic recovery

 CARS AHEAD

-The exception is the car industry - which benefited from an upturn in demand well before other sectors and saw more than 2.5 billion pounds ($4.16 billion) of new investment in 2013.
+The exception is the car industry - which benefited from an upturn in demand well before other sectors and saw more than 2.5 billion pounds of new investment in 2013.

 Britons bought 2.265 million new cars in 2013, the highest number since 2007 and an 11 percent rise on the year that bucked the trend in Germany, where car sales fell 4 percent, and France, where they dropped by 9 percent.